Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 **Search features** search a volume for valid placement locations for a target feature.
 These features are a great option when positioning features with challenging placement conditions.

 The **target feature** is placed with the `"places_feature"` property.
-The success of its placement depends on whether the required successes threshold is met within the search volume.
+The success of its placement depends on whether a [successes threshold](#search-specifications) is met within a [search volume](#search-volume).
 The placement conditions of the target feature are successively checked at each location within the volume before any placement occurs.

 #### Search Volume
 ```json